Luthen-EchoBot/EchoBot/README.md

 # GeiCar Project

 The GeiCar project is a project carried out by students at [INSA Toulouse](http://www.insa-toulouse.fr/fr/index.html).
 This project consists in developing the software of a autonomous car in order to carry out different missions.
-Several projects are exposed on the [official website] (https://sites.google.com/site/projetsecinsa/).
+Several projects are exposed on the [official website](https://sites.google.com/site/projetsecinsa/).

 This repository is intended to provide a basis for students starting a new project on the GeiCar.
 The present code as well as the documentation is the result of internship carried out by [Alexis24](https://github.com/Alexix24) (Alexis Pierre Dit Lambert)